List of Death in Paradise characters: Officer Dwayne Myers

-Dwayne was the longest-standing officer of the Saint Marie police force, but utterly lacked ambition, hence he never became a sergeant.
+Dwayne was the longest-standing officer of the Saint Marie police force, but utterly lacked ambition, hence he's never became a sergeant.
 He has complete faith in his seniors and perhaps too good an understanding of the criminal world on the island.
 Dwayne often uses unlawful means to get his job done, and has an eye for the ladies, sometimes getting distracted when on the job.
 He is the go-to man for any investigations into the shadier aspects of Saint Marie.
 It is revealed he has a sister, who locked him in a trunk for three hours when he was five years old; this led to Dwayne developing a secret fear of the dark.
 His parents divorced when he was very young and his father abandoned him after a few months of weekend visits, leaving Dwayne to grow up on his own.

 Following DS Camille Bordey's departure halfway through Series 4, Dwayne became the last remaining original team member, apart from Commissioner Selwyn Patterson.
 That same episode, young Officer JP Hooper joined the team, with Dwayne taking him under his wing and mentoring him to become a good officer.
-Dwayne later left Saint Marie and the team after the end of Series 7.
-It was mentioned by Jack and JP at the start of Series 8 that Dwayne had gone on a voyage with his father, Nelson, with whom he had since become reconciled.
+Dwayne later leaves Saint Marie and the team after the end of Series 7.
+It's mentioned by Jack Mooney and JP at the start of Series 8 that Dwayne had gone on a voyage with his father, Nelson, with whom he had since become reconciled.

 Dwayne makes a guest appearance in the Christmas special broadcast in 2021, where he returned to the island for Christmas.
 He subsequently helps out the team on a case after the force is left short staffed, after which he leaves the island for London to visit his now ill father.

+Following Officer Marlon Price's departure from the island, Dwayne return to the Police force permanently in Series 13, Episode 6, following a request from the Commissioner.
+He later reveals that the other and main reason he returned to Saint Marie was due to his father being close to death and thus wishing to spend his last days on the island.

+In the 2024 special, he tells Nelson he is going to hand in his resignation to spend time with him back home.